upper waypoint

 The effort also garnered support from family members of some crime victims who expressed frustration with what they saw as overly lenient sentences and a lack of support from the office’s victim-witness advocates.

-On Tuesday night, families of violent crime victims packed into a recall campaign party in San Leandro hosted by Save Alameda For Everyone, the group behind the effort.
+On Tuesday night, some of those families packed into a recall campaign party in San Leandro hosted by Save Alameda For Everyone, the group behind the effort.

 “I want her to leave the office so we can get a little bit more justice for the victims,” said Erika Galavis, the aunt of two Berkeley teenage brothers killed at a house party in North Oakland in 2022.